algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 `MUL R1, #5` | Here, we use the "MUL" instruction to multiply the value in `R1` by 5.<br>
 `Result : R1 = 50`

 You can also multiply the value of one register by another, provided that both registers contain the same data types.
 Imagine we have `R3`, which contains the value 6, and `R4`, which contains the value 8.
-We want `R4` to multiply the value of `R3` and store the result in `R4`.
+We want to update the value of `R4` by multiplying it with the value stored in `R3` and storing the result back in `R4`.
 To perform this operation, we can proceed as follows:<br>
 `MUL R4, R3` | Here, we use the "MUL" instruction to multiply the value in `R3` by the value in `R4` and store the result in `R4`.<br>
 `Result : R4 = 48`